 The restoration of the foundation’s independence saw a considerable amount of funds and assets returned under the management of the foundation.
 The newly appointed board agreed that the assets should be used in a wise and constructive manner, and – in one way or another, in the memory of Johan Skytte.
 In 1994, the idea of a Prize in political science was born, a brainchild of the patron of the foundation, Nils-Axel Mörner and then Johan Skytte Professor, Leif Lewin.
 From 1995 until today, 25 prominent political scientists have been awarded the Prize which rewards the most remarkable achievements within the field of political science.
 The prize grew in prestige over the years and has been likened to the Nobel Prizes in terms of importance and role-model potential.

 In addition to the Skytte Prize, the Foundation runs its own publishing house.
 Its most recent publication is an excellent resource mapping the histories of Johan Skytte, his donation and 20 Skytte Prize Winners.
 The publication authored by Nils-Axel Mörner and Li Bennich-Björkman marks the 20th anniversary of the Skytte Prize.
-The book is free of charge and you can download it here or request a hard copy in writing to Michal Smrek.
-The Foundation also sponsors various academic events.
+The book is free of charge and you can download it here.

 In preparation for the 400th anniversary of the Foundation in 2022, the Foundation unveiled a new logo and launched a new website for the Johan Skytte Prize.